ming71/UCAS-AOD-benchmark/README.md

 5. Train, eval and test you model according to `ImageSets`  settings.

 **notes**: The integrated dataset contains 1510 images, with train set 755, val set 302, test set 452(following DOTA division 5:2:3).
 Files are numbered from 1-1510, in which `1-510` are cars, `511-1510` are airplanes.
-Besides, classname is attached to label file in format of  `classname x1 y1 x2 y2 x3 y3 x4 y4 theta cx cy w h ` ,
+Besides, classname is attached to label file in format of  `classname x1 y1 x2 y2 x3 y3 x4 y4 theta lx ly w h ` ,

 for example: